easterjd/task-manager-project/README.md

 ###TO INSTALL TASK MANAGER

-    -fork and clone this frontend repository onto your local machine -in scripts/request/users.js, you will need to change each axois call's http address from                       'https://hidden-waters-30960.herokuapp.com/api/lists' to 'https://localhost5000/api/lists' and enter the correct call path for each axios call -run 'npm install' in your terminal
+    -fork and clone this frontend repository onto your local machine -run 'npm install' in your terminal
-    -fork and clone the [this](https://github.com/jewell86/auth-task-manager-server)  backend repository at (https://github.com/jewell86/auth-task-manager-server) onto your local machine
-    -open a new terminal tab and run 'npm install' for the backend directory, as well as npm run knex migrate:latest & npm run knex seed:run
-    -run 'npm run dev' on BOTH terminal windows for the frontend directory and the backend directory -the prevous step will both run the backend server locally and open the frontend program in your browser using live-server
+    -run 'npm run dev'
+    -the prevous step will open the frontend program in your browser using live-server, connected to the backend deployed with Heroku

 ###TO USE TASK MANAGER ONLINE